 When I first started posting on my blog, a blog post would sometimes take me at least 3 hours to write.
 Sometimes, I still take a long time to write a post (though in my defense they are normally the ones with a higher word count).

 Surprisingly enough the posts with lots of links take longer than expected as well.
-Though there is not as much writing, there is a lot of double checking to make sure the links work and are named correctly.
+Though there is not as much writing, there is a lot of double-checking to make sure the links work and are named correctly.

 To speed up the writing time for my posts, I started using a timer.
-It worked in the beginning, then I put the timer away thinking my problem was solved.
+It worked in the beginning, but then I put the timer away thinking my problem was solved.
 I need to bring out the timer again.

 If you are looking for a book that can help you in this area – Smarter Faster Better: The Transformative Power of Real Productivity by Charles Duhigg is a great place to start.